Methodology

 A free, openly-accessible plant database covering 1,972 varieties across 30 categories, with zone-specific planting calendars, companion-planting data, nutrition data, and growing guides.
 Maintained by Brian L of Wind River Greens, a small microgreens farm in Milton, Georgia.

-The database combines structured data sourced from authoritative third parties (extension services, USDA, breeder catalogs) with AI-assisted editorial content (growing guides, troubleshooting, companion guides) that's anchored in those real source materials.
-The "AI disclosure" section below explains exactly which content is which.
+The database combines structured data sourced from authoritative third parties (extension services, USDA, breeder catalogs) with editorial narrative (growing guides, troubleshooting, companion guides) composed from those real source materials.
+The "editorial process" section below explains exactly which content is computed from data and which is composed from sources.

 Data sources